ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 ```

 The program prompts the user to select their difficulty, runs a game loop which
-terminates when the game is won or lost, and then renders the game over screen
+terminates when the player wins or loses, and then renders the game over screen
 before exiting.

 Here's `RunGameLoop()`'s implementation: